janpfeifer/gonb/README.md

 that one can interact with (make a copy first) — if the link doesn't work (Google Drive sharing publicly is odd), [download it from GitHub](examples/google_colab_demo.ipynb) and upload it to Google's Colab.

-Finally, because it's compiled and not intepreted, it has a slightly different "semantic" than the Python kernels.
+Finally, because it's compiled and not interpreted, it has a slightly different "semantic" than the Python kernels.
 It's highly recommended quickly browsing through the [**tutorial**](examples/tutorial.ipynb).

 ## Installation